REGULATIONS AND CONDITIONS FROM SEPTEMBER 2021

 Two activities £100 per term

-There will be a 50% reduction to the membership subscription for pupils starting Music Centre after a half-term break.
+There will be a 50% reduction to the membership subscription for pupils starting Music Centre after a half-term break for their first term.

 *If you are a UK taxpayer, please maximise your subscription by agreeing to Gift Aid it to West Sussex Music Trust (Charity No 1152703).
-By agreeing to Gift Aid your subscription we can claim 25p for every £1 of the membership from HM Revenue and Customs: www.westsussexmusic.co.uk/giftaid
+By agreeing to Gift Aid your subscription, we can claim 25p for every £1 of the membership from HM Revenue and Customs.

-Providing your child attends a West Sussex maintained school (local authority, academy, or free school), there is a fund to help with the fees for your child’s music education with West Sussex Music Hub.
-A West Sussex Music Bursary will give 100% reduction on Group Lessons [one instrument only], Music Centre and Instrument Hire fees for:
+Providing your child attends a West Sussex maintained school (local authority, academy, or free school), there is a fund to help with the fees for your child’s music education with West Sussex Music and its Associates.
+A West Sussex Music Bursary gives 100% reduction on West Sussex Music Group Lesson prices [one instrument only], Music Centre and Instrument Hire fees for:

 - Pupils in receipt of benefits-related Free School Meals, or